Murder of Bruno Pereira and Dom Phillips: International press

 Press coverage that increased since the beginning of the case gained international traction.
-The Guardian, a newspaper for whom Dom Phillips had written, stated there was "growing fear about the safety of the two men, who disappeared in the forest days after receiving threats."
+The Guardian, a newspaper for which Dom Phillips had written, stated there was "growing fear about the safety of the two men, who disappeared in the forest days after receiving threats."
 BBC News has covered what it termed Phillips' "family and friends demand[ing] answers."
 The French newspaper Le Monde openly criticized the delay of the Federal Police and the Navy in initiating the search in the far west of the Amazon, pointing out that both only acted after media pressure and urgent intervention of the Public Defender's Office of the Union.
 The New York Times and The Washington Post drew attention to the delay in sending helicopters to scour the dense vegetation.